 Steering manages communication across committees, decision-making, and the overall affairs of the major.
-Steering is made up of at least one person from every committee plus staff and faculty.
+Steering is made up of at least one person designated as a 'point' from every committee plus staff and faculty.

 For CEP's Governance Manual see Appendix X